German Litigation Expert Bernhard Schmeilzl of Graf Legal explains the Basics of Contentious Probate

 In the Erbscheinsverfahren the German probate court – at least in theory – proactively investigates (section 2358 German Civil Code).
 In reality the applicant must, of course, provide the court with the relevant information and facts to trigger any court activity.
 Probate procedure can be rather lengthy and tedious because there are many possibilities to appeal the ruling (Beschwerde to the Landgericht in Probate Matters and weitere Beschwerde to the Oberlandesgericht, i.e. the state supreme court).
 And even when the probate court ruling is final and the certificate of inheritance (Erbschein) has been issued this is not the end of the story, because the Landgericht in Civil Matters may overrule probate court and declare the Erbschein void.

 Therefore, in cases where it is foreseeable that an opponent will very aggressively contest a will, it may very well be the better choice to go to the Landgericht in Civil Matters right away and obtain a Feststellungsurteil (declaratory judgement) on the question who is the rightful heir.
 The procedure before the Landgericht follows the normal rules of the German code of civil procedure, i.e. there is no proactive investigation by the court but the parties must present their case and provide the evidence for their respective claims.
 The ruling of the civil court is final and binding, also vis-à-vis the probate court.
+The litigation proceedings of a contentious probate case are explained in more detail on our litigation blog German Civil Procedure in the post: How to challenge a Will in German probate court

 For more information on German probate and inheritance law see these postings here.